The JCU Student Advisory Forum was established to promote cross-institutional communication and interaction among JCU students and staff.

 A 2-year membership term will apply based on criteria outlined in the Student Advisory Forum Handbook.
 Exceptions to the 2-year term may be made dependent upon the length of a student's course of study.

-A call for student nominations will occur each February via email bulletin.
+A call for student nominations occurs biennially via an email bulletin.

 JCU Student Advisory Forum Secretariat: